It Takes Two (game show): NBC

-1997
+The Family Channel

 Gameplay remained similar in this version with three teams each with two civilian contestants competing.
-Once again, both players on each team gave individual numerical answers to make one averaged answer.
+Once again, both contestants on each team gave individual numerical answers to make one averaged answer.
 However, each question was worth money for the team who was the closest, and the second-closest team won a smaller amount of money.

 The second-place prize for question one was originally $50.
 If a two-way tie occurred, both teams received the first or second place money.
 If a three-way tie occurred, all three teams received the first-place money.
 If at any point a team member gave an exact answer they also won a prize in addition to the first place money.

 The team with the most money won the game, bonus prizes and played one last question called the "Brainteaser".
 All teams keep their money.
-In case if two or all three players tied for the lead, they automatically go to the "Brainteaser".
+If two or all three teams tied for the lead they all played the "Brainteaser".

 Bonus round (Brainteaser)

 A question based upon an act or demonstration that was already used during the show was presented to the team and each member gave a verbal response.
 If the correct answer was within a predetermined range based upon the team's response, the team won a grand prize (usually a trip).

 The winning range varied between episodes.
 At times the correct answer had to be within twenty high or low of their averaged guess.
 At other times the winning range had to be within the two individual guesses or within a different varied range.

-If the game ended in a tie, the tied teams both competed in the Brainteaser with the winners of that question receiving the grand prize.